-In rare circumstances, the owner may decide to limit the trim in.
-This is accomplished by repositioning the tilt stop pins into the desired adjustment holes in the transom brackets.

-Trimming out or up can:

-- Lift the bow higher out of the water - Generally increase top speed - Increase clearance over submerged objects or a shallow bottom - Increase steering torque or pull to the left at a normal installation height (with the normal right hand rotation propeller) - In excess, can cause boat porpoising (bouncing) or propeller ventilation - Cause engine overheating if any cooling water intake holes are above the waterline
+- In rare circumstances, the owner may decide to limit the trim in.
+This can be accomplished by repositioning the tilt stop pin into whatever adjustment hole in the transom bracket is desired. - 2.
+Trimming out or up can: - Lift the bow higher out of the water. - · Generally increase top speed. - Increase clearance over submerged objects or a shallow bottom. - Increase steering torque or pull to the left at a normal installation height (with the normal right hand rotation propeller). - In excess, can cause boat porpoising (bouncing) or propeller ventilation. - Cause engine overheating if any cooling water intake holes are above the waterline.